-Analyzes of two major domestic surveys in KwaZulu-Natal, South Africa, are shedding light on the dynamics of HIV transmission in the South African province that is hardest hit by the HIV / AIDS pandemic.
-Adolescents and young women contract HIV from older men, with a large margin in these age groups, while older people generally contract HIV from women in their age group.
-Men and women who migrate only fifty miles from home are more likely to become positive than those who remain in their community.
+Analysis of two major domestic surveys in KwaZulu-Natal, South Africa, is shedding some light on the dynamics of transmission of HIV South African province hardest hit by the HIV / AIDS pandemicAIDS.
+Adolescents and young women contract HIV from older men, with wide margins in these age groups, while older men generally contract HIV from women in their age group.
+Men and women who migrate only fifty kilometers from home are more likely to become positive than those who remain in their community.

 The two recently published studies, each using data from large household surveys in two different areas of KwaZulu-Natal.
 Migrations and disparate-age relationships have already been identified as factors driving the HIV epidemic in southern Africa, but these analyzes have been thoroughly sophisticated in order to clarify and reinforce evidence of how these factors act.

 Age intervals between sexual partners - study

 The first study, by Tulio de Oliveira, Ayesha Kharsany and colleagues, is published online before the HIV Lancet.
 The data come from a random sample, for the HIV test.